o-botics/quickbot_bbb/README.md

 	cd ~/quickbot_bbb

-Launch QuickBotRun python script using IP addresses of BASE and ROBOT:
+Launch run python script using IP addresses of BASE and ROBOT:

-	./QuickBotRun.py 192.168.1.100 192.168.1.101
+	./run.py 192.168.1.100 192.168.1.101

 ## Command Set

-* Check that the QuickBot is up and running:
+* Check that the ultrabot is up and running:
   * Command

 		"$CHECK*\n"

   * Response

-		"Hello from QuickBot\n"
+		"Hello from ultrabot\n"

 * Get PWM values: